filip-herceg/filip-herceg-cv/README.md

 	port: 9464
 ```

 Prometheus scrape annotations are added automatically to the Service when `metrics.enabled` is true.
-Provide an exporter or integrate instrumentation to serve metrics at `/metrics`.
+The app serves metrics at `/api/metrics`; the Helm Service maps this to the metrics port path `/metrics` for Prometheus.

 If you run Prometheus Operator, enable a ServiceMonitor: